The Global Aesthetic Summit 2024 Brings Together 200+ Medical Experts in Pune - www.lokmattimes.com

 The Global Aesthetic Summit 2024 Brings Together 200+ Medical Experts in Pune

-Pune (Maharashtra) [India], August 28: The International School of Clinical Aesthetics (ISCA) hosted the highly anticipated Global Aesthetic Summit 2024, a ...
+PNN Pune (Maharashtra) [India], August 29: The International School of Clinical Aesthetics (ISCA) hosted the highly anticipated Global Aesthetic ...

 Dr. Trishna Gupte, the organising chairperson, led the summit, which included scientific sessions covering topics such as laser advances, hyperpigmentation, body contouring, scar correction, and more.
 In her statement, Dr. Gupte remarked, "We are thrilled to have witnessed such an incredible turnout of experts from the field of aesthetics.
 This summit was an essential step towards advancing aesthetic medicine in India, providing a platform for knowledge exchange and collaboration among some of the brightest minds in the industry."